 The Government will be making certain financial provision for these celebrations, but how much this provision will be is a question which concerns us all.
 I would like to tell you now that the total amount which the Government might possibly afford for the whole celebration will be in the region of a million dollars.
 A certain portion of this sum will be required by Government itself for the entertainment of foreign guests who will be invited to our celebrations.
 The Government would also need part of the money to decorate its public buildings and roads.
-It is also proposed that part of the money will be spant to feed the old and destitute.
-A certain amount will also be snent in organising a PESTA and various sporting events.
+It is also proposed that part of the money will be spent to feed the poor at mosques, churches, temples and at the homes of the old and destitute.
+A certain amount will also be spent in organising a PESTA and various sporting events.
 Apart from this, money will be allotted to the States and Settlements to be spent by them on similar lines.